bandwidth-intern/racktables-to-netbox/README.md

 - IPs, networks, VLANs
 - Interfaces and their associated IP.
 Note that if an "OS interface" in "IP addresses" is same as "local name" in "ports and links," the interface is not duplicated
 - Connections between interfaces really the 'ports and links' catagory
-- Tags, labels, asset numbers (still need to make sure asset nos are grabbed from everywhere)
+- Tags, labels, asset numbers

 ## Files:
 **migrate.py**